hapax/hapax.github.io/assets/simple-physics.md

 Argue that walking speed scales as $\mathcal{L}^{1/2}$. *Hint.* Model the leg as a <a href="#sec-2-1">pendulum</a>.

 (b) Average human walking speed is $\sim 1.4$ m/s.
-	Estimate the walking speed of a horse.
+	Estimate the walking speed of a horse and a garden spider.

 <p align="center">
   ⁂